 #5.
 Why should we hire you as an administrative assistant?

 Your answer to this administrative assistant interview question can set you apart from the competition.
-The interviewers ask this to find out what makes you unique and whether your skill set and experience match the needs of their organization.
+The interviewers ask this to find out what unique skills you bring to the table and whether your skill set and experience match the needs of their organization.

 Check out an example of a good answer: